Satyam/book-react-redux/newManuscript/components.md

 JavaScript expressions, not statements, are allowed within JSX, they have to be enclosed in between curly brackets `{}`.

+> If I may take a moment to brag about it, back towards the end of 2008 I made a proposal to embed HTML into PHP.
+I called it [PHT](http://www.satyam.com.ar/pht/) which resulted from merging the letters in PHp and HTml.
+It was an extension to the [PHP Compiler](http://phpcompiler.org/) which could generate native code but could also serve as a transpiler.
+I used is as a transpiler to create regular PHP out of PHT code.
+Mechanisms to publish and make open source contributions back then were not widely available, no GitHub or any such popular sharing mechanisms, so the idea faded away.

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/master/client/components/notFound.jsx#L3-L8)

 Our `NotFound` component receives `props` as an argument and, since it uses a *fat-arrow function* it implicitly returns what follows.
 It returns a `<div>` enclosing a heading and a paragraph showing the path that was not found.
 To insert the path within the JSX code, we enclose it in curly braces.